pwrstudio/txtblock/whitepaper.md

 ## Background

-What does the verb "to publish" mean in a time of hypercirculation?
-According to the dictionary "publishing" is either the business of producing books and magazines or – more broadly – the act of making something public and drawing attention to it.
+What does the verb “to publish” mean in a time of hyper circulation?
+According to the dictionary “publishing” is either the business of producing books and magazines or – more broadly – the act of making something public and drawing attention to it.
 Whereas in the not so distant past this activity was a major enterprise requiring considerable resources it has for the last decade become an increasingly everyday activity.
 The technology needed for making something public is now omnipresent and the line between private and public is effectively blurred.
 While the action of printing, binding and distributing a book is an unmistakable step from the private to the public sphere.
 In contrast many current publishing tools exist in a grey zone in-between the two.
-Is "publishing" then a anachronistic term best left behind in the age of paper?
-We believe there is a point in re/asserting the category of the "publication" – a stable unit of information in contrast to the ephemeral flow.
+Is “publishing” then a anachronistic term best left behind in the age of paper?
+We believe there is a point in re/asserting the category of the “publication” – a stable unit of information in contrast to the ephemeral flow.

 There is the problem of long-term addressability of information: Addresses change, servers fail, companies go out of business.
 Schemes such as [DOI] (Digital Object Identifier) or [PURL] (Persistent uniform resource locator) have been implemented to come to terms with this.
 Most of them have depended on central points of authority – as well as failing to provide an attractive way of conceptualizing and visualizing the core feature of permanence to the general public.